 The silver maple I was cutting also had it's caveat - it's a very stringy fibery sort of wood, and fibers were starting to get hooked on the teeth.

 The top board in the image at left was cut with the 2 TPI blade, which gives me a bit of a rough cut.
 The board below was cut with a 3 TPI blade.
 That blade requires frequent resharpening, and I hit a point where it got too dull on the right half of that board.
 Once it's too dull, it just refuses to go further.
 I backed it out of the log, sharpened it in place, then finished the cut (left half of that board).
 With a sharp blade, the cut is so smooth I could get it to finish smoothness with just a scraper and sandpaper.

-Here's the 1 HP pool pump motor on my saw, next to a 2 HP motor that should just barely fit on the saw.
-I may mount that motor on it eventually.
-A caveat with that is that I need 240 volts for the 2 HP motor.
+Here's the 1 HP pool pump motor on my saw, next to a 2 HP motor that should just barely fit.
+I may mount that motor on it eventually A caveat with that is that I need 240 volts for the 2 HP motor.
 I might make a long cord that plugs into a 240 volt dryer plug.
-It's important to be able to plug the saw in at other people's houses - after all, the idea of such a wimpy sawmill is that I can take to the tree, even if it means carrying it into somebody's backyard.
+It's important to be able to plug the saw in at other people's houses — after all, the idea of such a wimpy sawmill is that I can take to the tree, even if it means carrying it into somebody's backyard.